devaos/grunt-port-pick/README.md

 3. `extra` -- Set the number of extra port-pick-# configurations to supply.
 Defaults to 0.
 If set to greater than 0, it will populate <%= port-pick-1 %>, <%= port-pick-2 %>, etc.
 4. `hostname` -- The IP/hostname to bind to when checking for available ports.
 Defaults to 0.0.0.0, so binds to all interfaces.
 5. `name` -- Set the property name for port-pick to use when picking a port for a target.
 Defaults to undefined where it will not populate a separate configuration with the target's selected port.

+##Command line options

+1. `--portPickUsePorts=#,#,...` -- A comma delimited list of ports to select from, instead of scanning for new unused ports.
+This is useful if you need to provide the ports that were selected to spawned grunt tasks, such as when using [grunt-parallel](https://github.com/iammerrick/grunt-parallel) or [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent).
+Defaults to undefined.